 Root Canal Fillings at Dobson Dental often put patients to sleep!
 Yes, you read it correctly!
 It really doesn’t have to be awful.
 If a tooth becomes infected and you need a root canal treatment, we are very happy to explain the process to you thoroughly first.

-Full treatment usually takes three visits over about three months until the infection is fully treated, then usually a crown is needed soon after.
+Full treatment usually takes three visits over about three months until the infection is fully treated, and healing is underway, then usually a crown is needed soon after.

 Well, both are essentially tooth coloured porcelain restorations, used to strengthen severely broken down teeth.

 Dental Crowns are like a deep hat, that completely covers a tooth, to hold it together and give it strength.
 Some of the outside and top of the tooth must first be removed to make room to put the crown on, so that the final tooth and crown is the same size as the original tooth was.

 Dental Bridges are one or more Dental Crowns linked together that ‘bridge’ a space where a tooth is missing, with a porcelain tooth.
 They are a great option to replace a missing tooth when one or both teeth adjacent to the missing tooth needs a crown.

 Dental Implants are used to replace lost teeth.